theolivenbaum/resin/README.md

 Resin outperforms [the market leader's](https://lucenenet.apache.org/) querying and indexing speed making it [the fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) IR system on the .net plaform.

+## Versions

+Resin 1.0 will be released shortly.
+Resin's API and file format should be considered unstable until release candidate 3.
+Coming featues are indexing support for IComparable instead of just strings, and improved compression of documents by representing them as tries.

-Resin will be available on Core 2.0 Q3 2017.
+Resin will be available on Core 2.0 Preview before Q3 2017

 ## Supported .net version